sezanzeb/JsPlot3D/README.md

 **needed for a first release:**

-- set xRes and zRes to values that are not equal and fix errors
-- make a example.csv that contains negative positions (x: -1, z: -0.32 and such) and fix errors
-- try to change xLen, yLen and zLen (also to negative values) and fix errors

 - make a nice live example on a webspace.
 - make it easy to use as a framework and make a doku for it with some examples
 - make a bundle without three.js, so that users don't link three.js twice if they already have it